SoftwareAG/sag-unattended-installations/03.test/MSR/1015/msr-jdbc-test1/readme.md

-# MSR 10.15 Lean Test #2
+# MSR 10.15 with JDBC Adapter Test #2

-Purpose of this test is to verify the minimum installation of template `MSR/1015/lean`.
+Purpose of this test is to verify the minimum installation of template `MSR/1015/jdbc`.

 By minimum we intend that only the mandatory variables are provided, everything else will be initialized by default.